aaltomo/ollama-wrapper/README.md

 brew services start ollama
 ```

 Then you can most likely to use this little wrapper.
+The prompt is for llama, you'll need to tweak it in order to use other models.

-Oh, and you also need `jq`
+Oh, and you'll also need `jq`